timmolderez/jumpcut-aliases/README.md

 - Quickly defining aliases that navigate to a given folder
 - Defining parametrized aliases

-Jumpcut is available for Bash (Linux/OS X) and Powershell (Windows), and can be easily ported to support other shells as well.
+Jumpcut is available for Bash (Linux/OS X) and Powershell (Windows), and can be easily ported to support other shells.

 - [Installation](#installation)
   - [Bash](#bash)